-To advise you on which courses might best suit you, we have looked at your assessments from Key Stage 2, CATs scores (taken in Year 7) and current Attitude to Learning scores, and using this information placed students on a coloured pathway.
-Each of the two pathways are very similar, offer a range of subjects and potential combinations.
-Both pathways can be found in the options booklet.
 We want every student to finish Year 11 with a broad set of qualifications that will take them on to their next stage, whether that is employment, training or Post 16 study.
 All Level 2 qualifications offered (GCSE and equivalent) can lead to Level 3 study (Further Education / A levels).
-Students can only select options within their pathway.

-All students will follow the core curriculum of English Language, English Literature, Mathematics, Combined Science, Core Physical Education and Religious Education.
+All students will follow the core curriculum of English Language, English Literature, Mathematics, Combined Science, Core Physical Education and Core Religious Education / General Studies.
 The remaining periods on the timetable will comprise of the option subjects.
+Students should select a first choice and a reserve choice for each block.